polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 return
 ```

-So obviously, the entire payload is transformed from JSON to lambda, and passed into your
+So obviously, the entire payload is transformed from JSON to lambda, and sent into your
-endpoint's execution, as an **[.argument]** node.
+endpoint as an **[.argument]** node.
+We will go through the structure of exactly _how_
+this is done later.

 ### Restricting arguments

 If you want to, you can explicitly declare what arguments your endpoint can handle,
-by creating a declaration **[.arguments]** node, in your Hyperlambda, such as the
+by creating a declaration **[.arguments]** node in your Hyperlambda, such as the
 following illustrates.

 ```